Dependency theory: Criticism

 Market economists cite a number of examples in their arguments against dependency theory.
-The improvement of India's economy after it moved from state-controlled business to open trade is one of the most often cited (see also economy of India, The Commanding Heights).
+The improvement of India's economy after it moved from state-controlled business to open trade is one of the most often cited.
 India's example seems to contradict dependency theorists' claims concerning comparative advantage and mobility, as much as its economic growth originated from movements such as outsourcing – one of the most mobile forms of capital transfer.
 In Africa, states that have emphasized import-substitution development, such as Zimbabwe, have typically been among the worst performers, while the continent's most successful non-oil based economies, such as Egypt, South Africa, and Tunisia, have pursued trade-based development.

 According to economic historian Robert C. Allen, dependency theory's claims are "debatable" due to fact that the protectionism that was implemented in Latin America as a solution ended up failing.
 The countries incurred too much debt and Latin America went into a recession.
 One of the problems was that the Latin American countries simply had too small national markets to be able to efficiently produce complex industrialized goods, such as automobiles.

 Examples of dependency theory

-Many nations have been affected by both the positive and negative effects of the Dependency Theory.
+Many nations have been affected by both the positive and negative effects of dependency theory.
 The idea of national dependency on another nation is not a relatively new concept even though the dependency theory itself is rather new.
 Dependency is perpetuated by using capitalism and finance.
 The dependent nations come to owe the developed nations so much money and capital that it is not possible to escape the debt, continuing the dependency for the foreseeable future.

-An example of the dependency theory is that during the years of 1650 to 1900 European nations such as Britain and France took over or colonialized other nations.
+An example of the dependency theory is that during the years of 1650 to 1900 European nations such as Britain and France took over or colonized other nations.
 They used their superior military technology and naval strength at the time to do this.
 This began an economic system in the Americas, Africa, and Asia to then export the natural materials from their land to Europe.
 After shipping the materials to Europe, Britain and the other European countries made products with these materials and then sent them back to colonized parts of the Americas, Africa, and Asia.
 This resulted in the transfer of wealth from these regions’ products to Europe for taking control of the products.

-Dependency theory is considered rather controversial and many say it is not still in effect.
 Some scholars and politicians claim that with the decline of colonialism, dependency has been erased.
-Other scholars counter this approach, and state that our society still has national powerhouses such as the United States, European Nations such as Germany and Britain, China, and rising India that hundreds of other nations rely on for military aid, economic investments, etc.
+Other scholars counter this approach, and state that global society still has national powerhouses such as the United States, European nations such as Germany and Britain, China, and India that hundreds of other nations rely on for military aid, economic investments, etc.